SomeWeekendReading/someweekendreading.github.io/_posts/2022-01-21-biopharma-insurrection-donors.md

 <img src="{{ site.baseurl }}/images/2022-01-21-biopharma-insurrection-donors-usdin.jpg" width="400" height="254" alt="Usdin @ BioCentury: BioPharmas contributing to pols who voted to overthrow election" title="Usdin @ BioCentury: BioPharmas contributing to pols who voted to overthrow election" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
 <img src="{{ site.baseurl }}/images/2022-01-21-biopharma-insurrection-donors-capaction.jpg" width="400" height="248" alt="CAP Action: Corporations funding McCarthy's insurrection caucus" title="CAP Action: Corporations funding McCarthy's insurrection caucus" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
-Sometime last week, I came across an article by the estimable med-chem blogger Derek Lowe at _In the Pipeline_, title simply "Shame". <sup id="fn1a">[[1]](#fn1)</sup>  True enough, he discusses an article from Steve Usdin in _BioCentury_ <sup id="fn2a">[[2]](#fn2)</sup> on donations by biopharma companies to US representatives (and 1 senator) who tried _to overthrow the US government_ last year, by overruling the election results.
-If you think that's unique to biopharma, consult the article in CAP Action from mid-2021 documenting how much of corporate America is funding insurrectionists. <sup id="fn3a">[[3]](#fn3)</sup>
+Sometime last week, I came across an article by the estimable med-chem blogger Derek Lowe at _In the Pipeline_, titled simply "Shame". <sup id="fn1a">[[1]](#fn1)</sup> True enough, it is about some shameful behavior: he discusses an article from Steve Usdin in _BioCentury_ <sup id="fn2a">[[2]](#fn2)</sup> on donations by biopharma companies to US representatives (and 1 senator) who tried _to overthrow the US government_ last year, by overruling the election results.
+If you think that's unique to biopharma, consult the article in _CAP Action_ from mid-2021 documenting how much of corporate America is funding insurrectionists. <sup id="fn3a">[[3]](#fn3)</sup>

 It's hard to describe just how much this angers me.
-BioPharma scientists are among the most ethical people I've met in my life. <sup id="fn4a">[[4]](#fn4)</sup>  It's espcially galling since many of them pledged not to donate to any members of Congress who voted to decertify the election&hellip; but within a few months, the [dog had returned to the vomit](https://en.wikipedia.org/wiki/As_a_dog_returns_to_his_vomit,_so_a_fool_repeats_his_folly#:~:text=%22As%20a%20dog%20returns%20to,New%20Testament%2C%202%20Peter%202%3A).
+BioPharma scientists are among the most ethical people I've met in my life. <sup id="fn4a">[[4]](#fn4)</sup>  It's espcially galling since many of these companies pledged not to donate to any members of Congress who voted to decertify the election&hellip; but within a few months, the [dog had returned to the vomit](https://en.wikipedia.org/wiki/As_a_dog_returns_to_his_vomit,_so_a_fool_repeats_his_folly#:~:text=%22As%20a%20dog%20returns%20to,New%20Testament%2C%202%20Peter%202%3A).

 Derek apparently feels the same way.
-It should be noted that as Derek is well to the right of me, he and I agree on approximately nothing in politics.
-Nothing, that is, except the execrable nature of Trump and all but a very few Republicans.
+It should be noted that since Derek is well to the right of me, he and I agree on approximately nothing in politics.
+Nothing, that is, except the execrable nature of Trump and all but a very few of the current crop of Republicans.

 From the insurrection riot on 2021-Jan-06 through 2021-Nov-03, 9 biopharmas and their trade group BIO contributed to 42 lawmakers who voted for decertification of the election.
 (PhRMA, another trade group, has adopted a policy of not donating to candidates who reject election results.
-As far as anyone can tell, they have stuck to it.)
+As far as anyone can tell, they seem to have stuck to it.)

 Here are the donors, ranked by the number of insurrectionists they funded: